linkmesrl/react-redux-plugin/Readme.md

 # React redux plugin POC

-A proof of concept for a plugin structured React application
+A proof of concept for a React application that demonstrates a simple plugin system that allows components to have a dynamic list of child components.

+A plugin is just a collection of components that implement a specific functionality.

 ## What's inside